scikit-learn-contrib/qolmat/README.rst

 **How does Qolmat work ?**

 Qolmat allows model selection for scikit-learn compatible imputation algorithms, by performing three steps pictured below:
-1) For each of the N folds, Qolmat artificially masks a set of observed values using a default or user specified `hole generator <explanation.html#hole-generator>`_,
+1) For each of the K folds, Qolmat artificially masks a set of observed values using a default or user specified `hole generator <explanation.html#hole-generator>`_,
 2) For each fold and each compared `imputation method <imputers.html>`_, Qolmat fills both the missing and the masked values, then computes each of the default or user specified `performance metrics <explanation.html#metrics>`_.
-3) For each compared imputer, Qolmat pools the computed metrics from the N folds into a single value.
+3) For each compared imputer, Qolmat pools the computed metrics from the K folds into a single value.

 This is very similar in spirit to the `cross_val_score <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html>`_ function for scikit-learn.